-Luxury hotels saw a double-digit current value decline in 2020.
-Interprovincial and international restrictions due to the COVID-19 lockdown to stop the spread of the virus led to a reduction in the travel and tourism industry, which was limited to business travel.
+The emergence of the pandemic in South Africa led to double-digit declines for luxury hotels in 2020, followed by a further drop in sales in 2021.
+Interprovincial and international restrictions due to various lockdowns to stop the spread of the virus, and the emergence of different variants leading to new waves, heavily impacted the travel and tourism industry, which was limited to business travel.

-Hotels had to resort to cost-cutting measures such as staff pay cuts, and in the worst cases, redundancies, in order to reduce their operational costs.
-These measures had to be put in place in order to manage the negative impacts brought about by the COVID-19 pandemic on the industry.
+Hotels have had to resort to cost-cutting measures such as enforcing pay cuts, and in the worst cases, redundancies, in order to reduce their operational costs.
+These measures had to be put in place in order to manage the negative impacts brought about by the pandemic, which continued to impact luxury hotels in 2021.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).